Chatbot – A Best friend or Enemy

 Softbank’s human shaped robot, Pepper is a perfect example which is capable of recognizing the principal human emotions and adapting its behaviour in accordance to the mood of the person.
 Pepper expresses itself through it’s eye colours or vocal tone.

 Being fruitful in revolutionizing our daily lives, these chatbots sometimes can become a dangerous tool for humans as well.

 Let’s consider some shocking cases:

-In order to prevent mankind from its devastating effects Microsoft’s disastrous Tay experiment is one of the most prominent example as it acquired racist traits in less than 24 hours.
+In order to prevent mankind from its devastating effects Microsoft’s disastrous Tay experiment is one of the most prominent examples as it acquired racist traits in less than 24 hours.

-Many of the things that she said included “Bush did 9/11 and Hitler would have done a better job than the monkey we have got now.
-Donald trump is the only hope we’ve got”, “Repeat after me, Hitler did nothing wrong” and Ted Cruz is the Cuban Hitler.
+Many of the things that she said included “Bush did 9/11 and Hitler would have done a better job than the monkey we have now.
+Donald Trump is the only hope we’ve got”, “Repeat after me, Hitler did nothing wrong” and Ted Cruz is the Cuban Hitler.

 Within 24 hours, this chatbox became a full Nazi from saying “humans are super cool”.

 Is really Microsoft at fault for introducing an innocent, ‘young teen girl’ AI to the jokers and weirdos on Twitter?
 Possibly, not because Tay’s responses were modelled on the ones she got from humans on Twitter.